Horsfield's Babbler

 Interesting Facts About the Horsfield's Babbler

-• 1Horsfield's Babbler was named after Thomas Horsfield, an American naturalist known for his work in Southeast Asia.
+• 1Horsfield's Babbler is named after Thomas Horsfield, an American naturalist who worked extensively in Southeast Asia.

 Horsfield's Babbler Conservation Status